By: Brooke Petry, Pennsylvania State Coordinator, Moms Clean Air Force

 To: Environmental Protection Agency

 Thank you for the opportunity to testify.
-My name is Brooke Petry, and I am a Pennsylvania State Coordinator with Moms Clean Air Force.
-I live with my family in Philadelphia.
-On behalf of myself, and the over 100,000 Moms Clean Air Force members in Pennsylvania, I ask you to set standards for particle pollution that are no higher than 8 micrograms/cubic meter for the annual standard and no higher than 25 micrograms/cubic meter for the 24-hour standard.
-We are deeply concerned and disappointed that EPA’s proposed standards fall short of this.
-Stronger standards are key to protecting the health of our children and communities, and it is urgent that we act now.
+My name is Brooke Petry, and I am a State Coordinator for Moms Clean Air Force.
+I live with my family in Philadelphia, Pennsylvania.
+On behalf of Moms Clean Air Force, I am calling on EPA to finalize the strongest possible clean car standards this year.
+Strong safeguards are crucial in protecting the health of our children and communities, and it is urgent that we act now.